sasha-agafonov/hydraulic-erosion/README.md

 #### KNOWN ISSUES:

-It is inadvisable to run the application inside a virtual machine or on a remote computer (e.g. using VPN), as Qt does not register the mouse movement properly, which makes navigating the scene difficult.
+It is inadvisable to run the application inside a virtual machine or on a remote computer (e.g. using VPN), as Qt does not register mouse movement properly.
+This can make navigating the scene difficult.

 _______________________________________________________________________________________________________________